KrisKov76/KrisKov76/README.md

-Hi, I'm Kristian Kovachev from Plovdiv, Bulgaria, a future Pythone Diveloper
+Hi, I'm Kristian Kovachev from Plovdiv, Bulgaria, a future Pythone Developer

 About me: